-Neater and more reliable, stealth droppers are a great upgrade.
-Here’s a round up of the best
+Neater and more reliable, dropper posts are a great upgrade.
+Here’s a round up of the best.

 Dropper posts mean you can change your saddle height on-the-fly and, despite the obvious weight penalty, that has to be a good thing in anyone’s book.

 Right then, reviews first, conclusions after and general buying advice at the end.
 Let’s drop in!

 FSA Gravity Dropper